 - Is there anything I need to do now?

-Even if it does come in for September 2021, it will not be a ‘big bang’ change – the new and current systems will run alongside each other for some years.
-The SRA have just consulted on the transitional provisions (the rules that will apply as they move from one regime to another), and we’re waiting to see the outcome.
-However, they’re proposing that anyone who starts their legal education before the SQE is introduced will be allowed to follow their choice of the new or current process, as long as those using the current process complete it by 2032 (to be confirmed).
+The SQE started in September 2021.
+However, it was not a ‘big bang’ change.
+The new and previous systems will run alongside each other for some years.
+Those who started their legal education before the SQE was introduced will be allowed to follow their choice of the new or previous process, as long as those using the previous process complete it by 2032.

 How will the SQE change the process to become a solicitor?

-To give you a clear understanding of how the SQE is going to change things, we’ll start with a quick overview of the current process that most students follow to become a qualified solicitor and then go through the new process that will be introduced with the SQE.
+To give you a clear understanding of how the SQE is going to change things, we’ll start with a quick overview of the previous process that most followed to become a qualified solicitor.
+We'll then go through the new process introduced with the SQE.
 (Different rules can apply – for instance, if you are on a solicitor apprenticeship, or if you are already a qualified lawyer in a different jurisdiction.)

 - Qualifying law degree or a law conversion course

 This is known as the academic stage of training, where you learn key areas of law.
-You complete it either by having a qualifying law degree (QLD), like our LLB, or you will need to complete a law conversion course, such as our GDL, before progressing on to the LPC.
+You complete it either by having a qualifying law degree (QLD), like our LLB, or completing a law conversion course, such as our GDL, before progressing on to the LPC.

 - Legal Practice Course (LPC)

 The LPC is known as the vocational stage of training, where you learn how to apply the law.
-You can either study just the minimum requirements of the LPC, or choose to include some extra content to earn a master’s qualification, such as our LPC LLM, or LPC MSc.
+You could either study just the minimum requirements of the LPC or choose to include some extra content to earn a master’s qualification, such as our LPC LLM, or LPC MSc.